 The Cultures of Curriculum The latest research on effective curriculum theory and development will be explored, theorized, and applied in individually based classroom, school, or district based action research projects.
-Data will be collected, analyzed, reported, and compared to literature and theory in the field of education representing a culminating project for the MAEL program.
+Data will be collected, analyzed, reported, and compared to literature and theory in the field of education representing a culminating project for the Master of Education program.
 3 Sem.
 Hrs.